-Why Half-Ice 4v4 for 10U games?
+Why are you testing Half-Ice 4v4 for 10U games for House and Select/B?

 Much of the basis for half-ice 10U games can be found in the reasoning behind the 8U cross-ice format.
 10U Half-Ice games provide more touches and skill development for all players.
 This format also helps to increase the value to families and enables programs to improve their practice to game ratios.
 The Pacific Northwest and Alaska have embraced this format and seen a dramatic increase in skill development, player retention, fun, and positive parent comments.
 This also provides a logical transition from 6U/8U cross-ice to 10U half-ice to 12U full-ice.
 It makes for less of a giant leap from 8U cross-ice to full-ice immediately.
+We want to try this at the House level, measure the results and learn from it.

-Why phase in 10U half ice?
+Why only implement some 10U half ice games?

-We want to work out the logistics and give Associations the opportunity to see the benefits of half-ice before moving to the 70% format in 2021-22.
+We want to test the concept, work out the logistics and give Associations the opportunity to see the benefits of half-ice.
+For 2020-21 we will implement in 10U House and House Select/B at 25% of games in the 2020-21 Season.